 - 3. Highlight and copy the values you wish to import to Google Sheets and right-click > Copy, or use the keyboard shortcuts Ctrl + C / Cmd + C.

 - 4. Paste your values into your Google Sheet cells with right-click > Paste, or using the keyboard shortcuts Ctrl + V / Cmd + V.

 Continue these steps for each section of data you wish to paste into a new column or row in your Google Sheet.

-How to manage your Google Sheets with Layer?
+How to import CSV to Google Sheets automatically

 As you can see, CSV and Google Sheets aren’t enemies; they’re actually friends, perfectly compatible, and with multiple ways of connecting.
 Whether you want to import CSV to Google Sheets, convert CSV data to your spreadsheet, or create a CSV file from a Google Sheet, there’s a method for you.

 As you’ve seen in this article, none of these methods are tricky or time-consuming, nor do they involve even the slightest bit of coding.
 All you need is Google Sheets, and you’re well enough equipped to take on any amount of CSV data.

 However, these methods allow you to import data from the CSV to Google Sheets, but you will need to update the CSV files manually.
 Using Sheetgo, you can connect your data to ensure all your formats are updated.
 Sign up for Sheetgo for free and start saving time today.